Traffic enforcement camera: Other

-Fixed camera systems can be housed in boxes, or mounted on poles beside the road, or attached to gantries over the road, or to overpasses or bridges.
+Fixed camera systems can be housed in boxes, mounted on poles beside the road, or attached to gantries over the road, or to overpasses or bridges.
 Cameras can be concealed, for example in garbage bins.

-Mobile speed cameras may be hand-held, tripod mounted, or vehicle-mounted.
-In vehicle-mounted systems, detection equipment and cameras can be mounted to the vehicle itself, or simply tripod mounted inside the vehicle and deployed out a window or door.
-If the camera is fixed to the vehicle, the enforcement vehicle does not necessarily have to be stationary, and can be moved either with or against the flow of traffic.
+Mobile speed cameras may be hand-held, tripod-mounted, or vehicle-mounted.
+In vehicle-mounted systems, detection equipment and cameras can be mounted to the vehicle itself, or simply tripod-mounted inside the vehicle and deployed out a window or door.
+If the camera is fixed to the vehicle, the enforcement vehicle does not necessarily have to be stationary and can be moved either with or against the flow of traffic.
 In the latter case, depending on the direction of travel, the target vehicle's relative speed is either added or subtracted from the enforcement vehicle's own speed to obtain its actual speed.
 The speedometer of the camera vehicle needs to be accurately calibrated.

 Some number-plate recognition systems can also be used from vehicles.

 Effectiveness

-Aside from the issues of legality in some countries and states and of sometime opposition the effectiveness of speed cameras is very well documented.
-The introduction to The Effectiveness of Speed Cameras A review of evidence by Richard Allsop includes the following in the foreword by Professor Stephen Glaister, Director of the RAC (Royal Automobile Club).
-"While this report fully lays out the background to the introduction of speed cameras and the need for speed limits, its job is not to justify why the national limits are what they are; a review of speed limits to see whether they are soundly based is for another day.
-What it has done is to show that at camera sites, speeds have been reduced, and that as a result, collisions resulting in injuries have fallen.
+Aside from the issues of legality in some countries and states and sometimes opposition the effectiveness of speed cameras is very well documented.
+Professor Stephen Glaister notes, "What [studies have done] is to show that at camera sites, speeds have been reduced, and that as a result, collisions resulting in injuries have fallen.
 The government has said that a decision on whether speed cameras should be funded must be taken at a local level.
 With the current pressure on public funds, there will be – indeed there already are – those who say that what little money there is can be better spent.
-This report begs to differ.
-The devices are already there; they demonstrate value for money, yet are not significant revenue raisers for the Treasury; they are shown to save lives; and despite the headlines, most people accept the need for them.
+[However, the] devices are already there; they demonstrate value for money, yet are not significant revenue raisers for the Treasury; they are shown to save lives; and despite the headlines, most people accept the need for them.
 Speed cameras should never be the only weapon in the road safety armoury, but neither should they be absent from the battle."